Sound1ab/starwarscharacters/README.md

 ### Styles
 This setup assumes that you will be leveraging in-component styling.
 The src/scss directory is the location for all global styles, mixins and configuration objects.
 Those styles ar available everywhere so you do not need to follow a pattern of @importing stuff for every `<style>` section of your components.
 This globality is achieved by adding the stylesheet to the scss loader definition in build/utils.

+### State management
+You can feel free to include whichever form of state management tool is required for your project.
+Vuex is not included by default because it is not required for every project and would be an example of bloat.

+> Flux libraries are like glasses: you’ll know when you need them.

 ---